FAQs

 What type of program is Trinity Health System School of Nursing?

-A Diploma School of Nursing offers a strong clinical component to Nursing Education.
+Answer: A Diploma School of Nursing offers a strong clinical component to Nursing Education and emphasizes correlation between concepts in classroom and clinical.
 Trinity offers increased clinical/patient contact hours in comparison with an Associates/Baccalaureate program.
-Graduates from all three types of programs must pass the same licensure exam (NCLEX-RN) to earn the title of Registered Nurse (R.N.).
-When choosing which School is right for you, investigate the NCLEX-RN pass rate for the CAMPUS not College/University as a whole that you are interested in attending.
-Most hospital employers offer some type of tuition reimbursement for nurses desiring to finish his or her Bachelors or Masters Degree at little or no cost to the R.N.
-An Associates Degree is not necessary for a diploma graduate to pursue a Bachelor’s or Master’s Degree in Nursing.
+Graduates from all three types of programs must pass the same licensure exam (NCLEX-RN) to earn the title of Registered Nurse (R.N.) and are eligible for the same types of entry level nursing jobs.

 What does ACEN Accreditation mean?